Ann Mroz

 At Tes, her role saw her managing, overseeing and hosting three large annual events of up to 1,200 people at the Grosvenor House Hotel: Tes Schools Awards, Tes FE Awards and Tes Independent School Awards.
 These are regularly attended by the great and good of the education sector, including the Secretary of State for Education, other politicians, and Her Majesty’s Chief Inspector of Schools.

-Ann is also an experienced and highly regarded Trustee, holding positions with Shine, an education charity serving underprivileged children in the North of England; the Institute for Research in Schools (IRIS), a charity developing opportunities for secondary students and post-16 students from all backgrounds; the Academies Enterprise Trust (AET), a group of 57 schools, many of which serve very disadvantaged communities; and the Reach Foundation, which focuses on cradle-to-career free schooling and achieves excellent results in very deprived communities.
-She also sits on the Advisory Boards of Princeton University Press (Europe); the Sutton Trust; the Education Endowment Foundation; the Education Policy Institute; and on the Advisory Board of the Children’s Commissioner.
+Ann is also an experienced and highly regarded Trustee, holding positions with the Institute for Research in Schools (IRIS), a charity developing opportunities for secondary students and post-16 students from all backgrounds; the Academies Enterprise Trust (AET), a group of 57 schools, many of which serve very disadvantaged communities; and the Reach Foundation, which focuses on cradle-to-career free schooling and achieves excellent results in very deprived communities.
+She also sits on the Advisory Boards of Princeton University Press (Europe); the Sutton Trust, and on the Advisory Board of the Children’s Commissioner.

 Ann was appointed a Member of the Order of the British Empire in the New Year Honours List 2021 for services to education.